 It makes me sad that I’m not the exception, that girls today are so lacking in self-esteem that I am just a drop in the ocean of girls on crash diets.
 I don’t think I’ll ever change, but I know that part of the reason I am a feminist is that I want to change things so my situation isn’t normal.

-More articles in WMC FBomb by Category: Body image and body standards, Education, Feminism, Girls, Media
+More articles by Category: Body image and body standards, Education, Feminism, Girls, Media

-More articles in WMC FBomb by Tag: Activism and advocacy, Title IX, Gender bias, High school, Social media, Sexism, Identity, News
+More articles by Tag: Activism and advocacy, Title IX, Gender bias, High school, Social media, Sexism, Identity, News